 Tooth implants don’t come cheap and aren’t typically covered by Medicare.
 However, many private insurances cover certain parts of the process and most dentists offer flexible finance plans to make them more affordable.

-So now you have a better understanding of teeth implants pros and cons hopefully, it has helped your decision.
+So now you have a better understanding of teeth implants advantages and disadvantages hopefully, it has helped your decision.

-Why not schedule an appointment with the team at Dental 266.
+Why not schedule an initial consultation with the team at Dental 266.
 Our dentist has been placing dental implants since 2008 with great success but will be happy to discuss other methods of tooth replacement too.

 Call us today on (02) 9051 0600 or use our online booking service.